Elrexfio (Elranatamab)

 Pregnancy and Breastfeeding

-Elrexfio may harm your unborn baby.
-You’ll need a pregnancy test before starting treatment if you’re of childbearing age.
-Use effective contraception during treatment and for 4 months after your last dose.
-Do not breastfeed during treatment and for 4 months after your last dose.
+Elrexfio may harm an unborn baby.
+Effective contraception is advised during treatment and for four months after the last dose.
+Avoid breastfeeding during treatment and for four months after.

 Drug Interactions